THE HOME OF WATCH CULTURE

 grand seiko elegance sbgw301 wrist

-With a delectable eggshell dial and a stainless steel case which could easily have time-travelled from 1958, the Grand Seiko SBGW301 proves that the Japanese brand doesn’t need to rely on flashy dial textures to reel us in.
-Sharp dauphine hands and cleanly-faceted applied indices are all it needs to be captivating, and its 37.3mm case is spot-on for vintage accuracy.
-The gothic-style GS logo is about as loud as the dial dares to get, before you turn the watch over and get to see the beautiful calibre 9S64.
+With a delectable eggshell dial and a stainless steel case that could easily have time-travelled from 1958, the Grand Seiko SBGW301 proves that the Japanese brand doesn’t need to rely on flashy dial textures to reel us in.
+Sharp dauphine hands and cleanly faceted applied indices are all it needs to be captivating, and its 37.3mm case is spot-on for vintage accuracy.
+The gothic-style GS logo is about as loud as the dial dares to get before you turn the watch over and get to see the beautiful calibre 9S64.
 It’s hand-wound with a 72-hour power reserve and an average daily rate of -3/+5 seconds per day.
 Price: US$4,800

 Ressence Type 8